iOSGuide/installing-trollstore-trollstar/README.md

 7. The app will now install on your iOS device.

 ### Trusting the TrollStar KFD TrollStore Installer
-1. Navigate to Settings > General > Device Management > <Your Apple ID>
+1. Navigate to Settings > General > Device Management > Your AppleID
-2. Trust "<Your AppleID>"
+2. Trust your AppleID
 3. The TrollStar application can now be opened from the home screen.

 ### Injecting TrollStore Helper using KFD TrollStore Installer
-1. Open TrollStar app
+1. Open TrollStar KFD TrollStore Installer app
 2. Tap 'kopen'
 3. If the device reboots, wait and try again
 4. Tap 'Install TrollStore Helper to Tips'